-Off-island, Birsay offers some other great walks, such as the walk along to Skiba Geo and the whale bone.
+Off-island, Birsay offers some other great walks, such as the walk along to Skiba Geo and the whale bone (as seen in the first photo).
 As someone who knows nothing about geology, I was fascinated by the strange formations of the place where rocks have sunk into the sea at all sorts of angles.
 There’s also an old fisherman’s hut, although it’s not as preserved as the ones at Marwick.

 Or you can turn the other way and walk up towards my next walk…